theodorton/yard-activerecord/README.md

 `has_and_belongs_to_many` associations.
 The annotation for each association includes a link to the referred model.
 For associations with a list of objects the documentation will simply be marked as `Array<ModelName>`.

+## Delegates ##

+The plugin handles `delegate`-methods and marks these delegated instance methods simply as aliases for the associated object.

 ## Scopes ##